 MM: You have worked immensely on Bio-glass and Graphene Quantum Dots.
 Tell us something about the same.

-ST: In the year 2017, I along with my team members, Swati Mohapatra, Soumyashree Jena, Kritideepan Parida, Pranjali Mishra and Megha Satpathy, participated in the Engineering Students Innovation Challenge held by the International Society for Scientific Research and Development (ESIC-ISSRD) 2017, and we presented the project on the Extraction of Graphene Quantum Dots from various reliable sources and it has a wide application in orthopaedic, dentistry, high-intensity laser applications.
-We discovered a unique method for the purification of Glass Quantum Dots through vapour phase transmission and have patents on the same.
+ST: In the year 2017, I along with my team members, Swati Mohapatra, Soumyashree Jena, Kritideepan Parida, Pranjali Mishra, and Megha Satpathy, participated in the Engineering Students Innovation Challenge held by the International Society for Scientific Research and Development (ESIC-ISSRD) 2017, and we presented the project on the Extraction of Graphene Quantum Dots from various reliable sources and it has a wide application in orthopedic, dentistry, high-intensity laser applications.
+We discovered a unique method for the purification of Glass Quantum Dots through vapor phase transmission and have patents on the same.
 Our team won the Best Project Award at National Level for the same.

-MM: Along with such a strong hold on research, you are running a start-up as well.
+MM: Along with such a stronghold on research, you are running a start-up as well.
 Tell us about the same.

 ST: We started our startup, FLUORO Q in 2017 under the guidance of Prof. Ray.
 He always had a dream of introducing his products to the commercial sector.
 Keeping in mind, the demand for graphene, we decided to use graphene dots in our products.
 We are now in the position of registering our company.
 Due to the shortage of time and manpower, we couldn't start it properly.
 The monetary sources are the main constraints.
-Our team includes- Anup Sunni Routray, Kritideepan Parida, Binay Priyadarshan Nayak, Abhijeet Sahoo, Sashwat Lenka, Kuna Das.
+Our team includes- Anup Sunni Routray, Kritideepan Parida, Binay Priyadarshan Nayak, Abhijeet Sahoo, Shaswat Lenka, Kuna Das.
 They all have expertise in various fields.

 MM: Talk us about the curriculum and prospects of Biotechnology Engineering at NITR.
 How do you feel the improvement can take place?